ShaunCB/CDR-Card-Compare/README.md

 By targeting the standardized endpoints of registered Data Holders, this application illustrates how disparate, raw JSON payloads can be aggregated, normalized, and visualized within a unified interface.

-Because the original government demonstration repository is currently experiencing API schema compatibility issues, this fork serves as a functional, patched alternative for developers, researchers, and technical architects exploring CDR implementations.
+Because the original government demonstration repository is currently experiencing API schema compatibility issues, this project serves as a functional, patched alternative for developers, researchers, and technical architects exploring CDR implementations.

-### Technical Enhancements in this Fork
+### Technical Enhancements in this Version
 *   **Focused API Scope:** Streamlined the data parsing pipelines to focus exclusively on Credit and Charge Card PRD schemas.
 *   **Expanded Endpoint Coverage:** Integrated API mappings for non-bank lender public endpoints, expanding the breadth of the technical demonstration beyond major ADIs.
 *   **Schema & Version Patches:** Resolved critical bugs in the `get product` API payloads and corrected version-header mismatch errors that were causing fetch failures in the legacy reference application.